MMRVZ2017/MPK.Puzzle/README.md

 2, branch master into a team branch

+3, work only in this branch

-3, dont ever touch master again
+4, don't ever touch the master.

-4, ..?

-5, Profit

-Seriously. don't merge branch to master unless you are absolutely, 100% sure it works!
+Seriously. don't merge branch to master unless you are absolutely, 100% sure it works and you have discussed it with pm.

 # Current Todo